AnaiPinto/portfolio-jekyll-theme/pages/contact.md

 permalink: /contact
 ---

-# Contact 0123456789
+# Contact 0123456789 (Don't want to leave here my actual phone number :D )

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+You may contact me [through my email](mailto:anik270@gmail.com) if you have any questions or would like to bring up any issues.